Memories. Stories. Tears.

 Samberg, along with about 300 other people, including veterans from World War II, the Korean War, the Vietnam War and the wars in Iraq and Afghanistan, met at the Veteran's Memorial at Courthouse Park Wednesday morning.

-Noah Lor, a member of the Merced City Council, reminded attendees that it was an honor to be with such a gathering of veterans.
+Merced City Councilman Noah Lor reminded attendees that it was an honor to be with such a gathering of veterans.

 With more than 50 entries, the parade took more than an hour to pass.
 Everyone from tiny Girl Scouts waving handmade flags to veterans driving World War II-era military vehicles joined in the commemoration.